 Am I feeling ill?

-If you are feeling ill at all, do not come into the lab.
+If you are feeling ill at all, even if you don’t have a fever or cough, do not come into the lab.
 Stay home, rest, and get well.

 Do I need to go into the lab?